grafana/grafana-infinity-datasource/docs/sources/setup/configuration.md

 If you want your data source to connect via proxy, set the environment appropriate environment variables.
 HTTP_PROXY, HTTPS_PROXY and NO_PROXY.
 HTTPS_PROXY takes precedence over HTTP_PROXY for https requests.

-> ^roxy support is available from v0.7.10
+> proxy support is available from v0.7.10

 If you want to setup specific proxy URL for the datasource, you can configure in the datasource config network section.